The Name of the Doctor: Home media

+On 12 May 2013, a week before the official premiere of "The Name of The Doctor", it was announced that 210 Doctor Who fans in the United States had received their Blu-ray box set of the second half of the seventh series early due to a production error.
+After successfully requesting that they not reveal the plot, the BBC sent the recipients copies of an interview with the cast.
+Moffat later complimented the "210 of them, with the top secret episode in their grasp – and because we asked nicely, they didn't breathe a word."
+The episode was released on DVD and Blu-ray regularly later in the month.
+It was subsequently re-released in October 2013 and August 14.

+The home releases of the episodes feature an altered caption at the end of the episode.
+Instead of reading "Introducing John Hurt as the Doctor", it simply reads "To Be Continued".

 Broadcast

-"The Name of the Doctor" received overnight ratings of 5.46 million viewers on BBC One.
+"The Name of the Doctor" was released on BBC One on 18 May 2013.
+The overnight ratings estimated that it was seen by 5.46 million viewers upon its initial release.
 When viewers who watched the episode later on were taken into account, the figure rose to 7.45 million, making Doctor Who the third most-watched programme of the week on BBC One.
 The episode received an Appreciation Index of 88.

 Critical reception

 The episode received positive reviews.
 The Guardian described the episode as "the best episode of the season", and "possibly the best finale we've seen".
 Mark Snow of IGN gave the episode 9.1/10, praising the final conversation between the Doctor and River Song, as well as the revelation about Clara; however he noted that the Great Intelligence was "a little underwhelming" and "not very threatening", and that while the Whispermen impressed initially, they did not "[make] a great villain."

-Michael Hogan of The Daily Telegraph said that the episode was "even better" than the previous two.
+Michael Hogan of The Daily Telegraph said that the episode was an improvement on the previous two.
 He noted that it was "momentous, moving and thrilling".
 However, he also noted that the episode had "a tad too much clunking exposition, the odd spot of creaky CGI and some unconvincing metaphors about soufflés and leaves."
 Despite this, he called it a "breathless, brilliant finale".
+Patrick Mulkern of Radio Times praised the episode, highlighting the performances of the cast, the direction of Metzstein as director, and the reveal of John Hurt as the War Doctor.

-Some advance coverage of the story assumed the Doctor's name would actually be revealed in the episode.
-The episode was nominated for the 2014 Hugo Award for Best Dramatic Presentation (Short Form), along with The Day of the Doctor, An Adventure in Space and Time and The Five(ish) Doctors Reboot.
+The episode was nominated for the 2014 Hugo Awards for Best Dramatic Presentation (Short Form), along with several other Doctor Who related media including "The Day of the Doctor", An Adventure in Space and Time and The Five(ish) Doctors Reboot.
+The award was won by the Game of Thrones episode "The Rains of Castamere".